My Female Dog Has Green Discharge

 In the event that our dog is pregnant, the following situations may arise:

 - Not given birth: if the dog has already completed the gestation period, has exceeded the probable date of delivery and has not yet given birth, but begins to expel green discharge, it is another reason for veterinary emergency.
+It is a possible sign of stillbirth or other pregnancy complications.

 In both cases we can be faced with infections or dystocia (difficulties produced in childbirth) that will require the intervention of a professional.
 They may need a cesarean section.